Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

 “I warned you,” was all she said.

 The vibroblade flashed a brilliant blue streak from beneath her tunic.
-He never stood a chance.
-It was so fast.
+It was so fast; Aloo never stood a chance.
 Krest stabbed him just below his belt and ripped upward to his neck.
 The last thing he saw was her golden eyes in focused contempt for his existence.
-He fell to the floor in a pool of blood.
+He fell to the floor in a gushing pool of blood.
 Krest stood over him; her right arm from the elbow down drenched in a darker crimson than her uniform.

 “Why did you do that?” shouted the mustached Major.